Skip to main content

 2. Testing mode

-Testing mode makes sure that any published article coming from StoryChief is saved as a draft instead of published.
-This is great for initial testing, but should be disabled once you are ready to go live.
+Testing mode ensures that any article is published as a draft instead of live.
+This is great for initial testing but should be disabled once you are ready to go live.

 3. Debug mode